Finder may earn compensation from partners, but editorial opinions are our own. Advertiser Disclosure

 As an example, the state of Georgia requires limousine drivers to have $300,000 for bodily injuries for up to 12 passengers.
 Each person has a maximum of $100,000 of bodily injury coverage.
 Georgia also requires $50,000 for property damage.

 However, requirements vary by state.
 You may also consider additional coverage that goes above state requirements.

-How do I make a claim after an accident while driving for Uber?
+How do I make a claim with Uber after an accident?

 Notify both Uber and your insurance company after an accident.
 Follow these steps to make a claim: